We don't just talk cars ... we teach how to buy them.

 The good news is that he's walked away from "the darkside".
 And he's written extensively about how Dealers counter everything smart, internet-savvy car buyers throw at them.

-Even with my own five-plus years in this business trying to help people save money, I have to admit I learned that there were some things I still didn't have a clue about.
+Even with my own years of experience in this business trying to help people save money, I have to admit I learned some good stuff as well.

 My own opinion is that this is the kind of information that should save car buyers an additional $1,000 to $3,000 over what they thought was a great deal ... and truly get the absolute best deal.